Rings of Saturn: Keeler Gap

 The Keeler Gap is a 42-km (26 mile) wide gap in the A ring, approximately 250 km (150 miles) from the ring's outer edge.
 The small moon Daphnis, discovered 1 May 2005, orbits within it, keeping it clear.
 The moon's passage induces waves in the edges of the gap (this is also influenced by its slight orbital eccentricity).
 Because the orbit of Daphnis is slightly inclined to the ring plane, the waves have a component that is perpendicular to the ring plane, reaching a distance of 1500 m "above" the plane.

 The Keeler gap was discovered by Voyager, and named in honor of the astronomer James Edward Keeler.
 Keeler had in turn discovered and named the Encke Gap in honor of Johann Encke.

 Propeller moonlets

 In 2006, four tiny "moonlets" were found in Cassini images of the A Ring.
-The moonlets themselves are only about a hundred metres in diameter, too small to be seen directly; what Cassini sees are the "propeller"-shaped disturbances the moonlets create, which are several km (miles) across.
+The moonlets themselves are only about a hundred meters in diameter, too small to be seen directly; what Cassini sees are the "propeller"-shaped disturbances the moonlets create, which are several km (miles) across.
 It is estimated that the A Ring contains thousands of such objects.
 In 2007, the discovery of eight more moonlets revealed that they are largely confined to a 3,000 km (2000 mile) belt, about 130,000 km (80,000 miles) from Saturn's center, and by 2008 over 150 propeller moonlets had been detected.
 One that has been tracked for several years has been nicknamed Bleriot.